 - Stay home when you are sick.

 - Cover your cough or sneeze with a tissue, then throw the tissue in the trash.

 - Clean and disinfect frequently touched objects and surfaces using a regular household cleaning product.

 - Wash your hands often with soap and water for at least 20 seconds, especially after going to the bathroom; before eating; and after blowing your nose, coughing, or sneezing.

 - If soap and water are not readily available, use an alcohol-based hand sanitizer that contains 60%–95% alcohol.

-- Those with underlying risk factors for serious illness should consult with their healthcare provider.
+- Those with underlying risk factors for serious illness should consult with their healthcare provider before travel.

 At this time, there are no restrictions on US travelers who can enter Virginia.
 It is important to note that everyone should be practicing infection prevention measures.